MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 2. Product selection

     On this page, specify the on-premises solution that you want to replicate data from.
 All supported sources will appear in the list.
 If you don't see your product, navigate to the **Manage Extensions** page, and then verify that the intelligent cloud extension for your on-premises solution is installed.
+    To set up migration from previous versions of [!INCLUDE[prodshort] in the Data Migration Setup dialog, choose "Dynamics 365 Business Central (Previous Version)" as a Product.

 3. SQL Connection